-risk/four-weekly review/high scores/DNA/further support

-Please replicate the table below as many times as necessary (when client is brought back to CMS) in chronological order, previous boxes can be briefly overviewed of key information, but all previous sessions do not need reading.
+risk/four-weekly review/high scores/DNA/further support Please replicate the table below as many times as necessary (when client is brought back to CMS) in chronological order, previous boxes can be briefly overviewed of key information, but all previous sessions do not need reading.
 Most recent session box should be read out.

 Category: Date:

 Main presenting difficulty identified: Chosen intervention:

 Suicide: Thoughts:

 Plans:

 Actions:

 Self- Thoughts:

 harm: Plans:

 Actions:

-Any changes to risk since Risk to of
+Any changes to risk since Risk to o thers:

 assessment: Risk from others:

-Self-care
+Self-care :

 Neglect:

 sponsibilities:

-Substance misuse:
+e misuse:

-Online safety:
+Online sa ifety:

-Summary of vulnerability
+Summary of vulnerability ,

 factors:

 Summary of protective

 factors:

 Safety plan and other

 actions arising:

 Summary of ROM changes:

-Reason for supervision:
+Reason for su perv ision:

+If risk:

-If risk: clearly outline what changes in risk have occurred, what actions have been taken so far,
+clearly outline what

+changes in risk have

+occurred, what actions

+have been taken so far,

 and what other measures

 need to be put in place

 If four-weekly review:

 outline engagement

 with the intervention so

 far, any barriers

 identified (use COM-B),

 and how many more

 sessions will be offered

 If high scores:

 consider bringing more

 detailed (session-by-

 session) summary of

 ROMs and discuss the

 factors that might have

 contributed in worsening

 of scores

 If DNA:

 Please summarise how

 many attempts have

 been made to contact

 the client and their

 family, and discuss the

 next steps based on the

 policies of your service

-If further support:

-Clearly formulate a
+If further support: Clearly formulate a

 supervision question

 relating to a specific topic

 that has arisen in

 sessions with a client

+Sessions with a diffic

 Action plan:

 after a summary of the

 case discussion